cl4es/cl4es.github.io/_posts/2020-04-27-Zip-Lookups.md

  application perhaps 10% of the startup time is spent looking up entries -- mostly class files.

  And what happens when your application is made up of a lot of jar files on a class path?
 Most of those lookups will be misses.
 With hundreds of jar files, we might have hundreds of missed lookups per hit.
-Or none.
-But likely some rather large number on average.

  So it makes sense to care about the cost of missed lookups.